|

 Sataurah Custom

-In the Sataurah custom, the newly wedded couple visits the bride's home at an auspicious time as told by the priest.
+In the Sataurah custom, the newly wedded couple visits the bride's home at an auspicious time, as told by the priest, for the first time after marriage.
+The newly wed couple is bestowed with gifts in the form of clothing, jewelry, sweets and wrapped presents.